Contents

 You’ll need to have nginx installed and configured.

-You’ll also need a domain name that’s linked to your server.
-A subdomain is also fine.
+You’ll also need 2 domains that’s linked to your server.
+Subdomains is also fine.

 The application itself requires: